haitran1996/chat-room-api/README.md

 ```

 **NOTICE**:
-After logging in, the response will return the values ​​in the header used to attach headers in subsequent requests, those values ​​are: `access-token`, `token-type`, `client`, `expiry`, `uid`
+After logging in or signing up, the response will return the values ​​in the header used to attach headers in subsequent requests, those values ​​are: `access-token`, `token-type`, `client`, `expiry`, `uid`

 Sample:
 ```